 Replication as a Backup Solution

 Replication alone is not sufficient for backup.
-It assists in protecting against hardware failure on the master server, but does not protect against data loss.
+It assists in protecting against hardware failure on the primary server, but does not protect against data loss.
 An accidental or malicious

 DROP DATABASE or

-TRUNCATE TABLE statement will be replicated onto the slaves as well.
-Care needs to be taken to prevent data getting out of sync between the master and the slave.
+TRUNCATE TABLE statement will be replicated onto the replica as well.
+Care needs to be taken to prevent data getting out of sync between the primary and the replica.

 The terms master and slave have historically been used in replication, but the terms terms primary and replica are now preferred.
 The old terms are used still used in parts of the documentation, and in MariaDB commands, although MariaDB 10.5 has begun the process of renaming.
 The documentation process is ongoing.
 See MDEV-18777 to follow progress on this effort.